 Dermal fillers can be used under the eyes to dramatically improve these features.
 By treating areas of lost volume, the hollows and shadows look less obvious.
 This is one of the most rewarding treatments, with patients often noting that they look considerably younger and less tired afterwards.

-In almost all cases, it's essential to treat both the cheek and the tear troughs together as a combined procedure.
-A tear trough needs support from the lateral aspect of the cheek and eye areas before we can add filler to the under eye itself.
-(As a rough guide, a 3ml filler package would be suitable for this type of treatment)
+In almost all cases, it's essential to treat both the lateral and anterior cheek, as well as the tear troughs as a combined procedure.
+A tear trough needs support from the cheek bone and the 'apple' of the cheek before we can add filler to the under eye itself.

-Please note: In people with loose or thin under eye skin, eyes that get puffy in the mornings or people with classic 'eye bags', fillers can make the swelling worse.
-This will be assessed during your consultation.
+In people with loose or very thin under eye skin, eyes that get puffy in the mornings or people with classic 'eye bags', fillers can make the swelling worse.
+This will be assessed during your consultation and not every face is suitable for under eye fillers.